'He was a hero': Shooting victim's family says father died protecting his son

 Toledo police say the two men shot and killed Brad Keel, 45, just outside his home in the 1500 block of Nevada Street around six p.m. in east Toledo.

-According to an autopsy report from the Lucas County Coroner, Keel died of two gunshot wounds to the chest.
+According to an autopsy report from the Lucas County Coroner's Office, Keel died of two gunshot wounds to the chest.

 Keel's family is hoping Lampros II and Garcia will be found and locked up.